AleLorencato/GrapheneExtension-v1.0.0/README.txt

 Launch Minecraft: Start Minecraft with the Forge profile and the mod should be loaded.

 Thank you for using the Graphene Extension Mod!
-If you encounter any issues or have suggestions, please open an issue on our GitHub page.
+If you encounter any issues or have suggestions, please open an issue on my GitHub page.